How to Recover from Accident Injuries Both Physically & Financially

 Were You Hurt on the Job?

-Victims of construction accidents should contact an attorney as soon as possible.
-If you were hurt on the job, contact a lawyer at the Law Offices of Pat Maloney today.
+Victims of work-related injuries should contact an attorney as soon as possible.
+If you were hurt on the job in the San Antonio area of Texas, contact a lawyer at the Law Offices of Pat Maloney today.
 We’ll fight for your rights and help you get the money you deserve so that you can worry about recovering from your injury instead of whether or not you are able to afford it.